fortes/enfield/README.md

 ## TODO

-* Check for permalink collisions due to same slug and different dates
 * Support some form of post pagination
 * site_url option
 * Consider configurable permalinks
 * Post index page for year directories
 * Proper include support (nesting)
-* Process LESS
+* Check for permalink collisions due to same slug and different dates

 ## This Project Has a Stupid Name